Lyrekos Modes

 For groups with mixed ability levels:

 - First pass through Unison mode: only the strongest performers are set as Accompanists.
-Weaker performers stay silent as Conversationalists.
+Weaker performers stay silent as Listeners.
 The combined result is saved as a new backing track.

 - Second pass through Unison mode: the new backing track (now containing the strong performers) plays back.
 All performers — including those who stayed quiet the first time — join in.
 The result is a fuller, more supported sound.
 Students who sang the first time can sing again or listen.